Board of Directors

 Member Since: 2006

-Anita was awed by Mt.
-Rainier as a child when she hiked with her father to the Fremont Lookout, where she watched climbers through binoculars and wondered how she could join them.
-After 25 years hiking, scrambling, and backpacking, along with the stuff of life – work, marriage, and two children – Anita marked her 40th birthday with a guided Rainier climb.
-That experience inspired her to join The Mountaineers to learn skills to access these beautiful places on her own.
+Anita was awed by Mount Rainier as a child when she hiked with her father to the Fremont Lookout, where she watched climbers through binoculars and wondered how she could do this, too.
+After 25 years of hiking, scrambling, and backpacking, along with the stuff of life – work, marriage, and two children – Anita marked her 40th birthday with a guided Rainier climb.
+That experience inspired her to join The Mountaineers to learn the skills to access these beautiful places on her own.

-Recently, Anita retired from a 30-year career in marketing communications, public relations, and development.
-She worked primarily in healthcare and with nonprofit human services organizations centered on easing the way for people experiencing poverty and homelessness.
+Anita recently retired from a career in marketing communications, public relations, and development.
+She worked primarily in the healthcare sector and with nonprofit human services organizations centered on housing and educating women and youth experiencing poverty.

-Personal Statement: “As I pursue passion projects in this new chapter of my life, I feel called to serve The Mountaineers community that has influenced me so deeply – many individuals have become my dearest friends and most trusted adventure partners, and supported me through the loss of my husband in a skiing accident (whom I met in The Mountaineers).
-I am honored to be considered for the Board of Directors and to contribute to the continued growth of an organization that has opened the outdoors to so many.”
+Personal Statement: “As I pursue passion projects in this new chapter of my life, I feel called to serve The Mountaineers community that has influenced me so deeply.
+Many people I met through Mountaineers activities have become my dearest friends and most trusted adventure partners—even supporting me through the loss of my husband (also a Mountaineer) in a skiing accident.
+During my 17 years of membership, I’ve seen some organizational growing pains, but most importantly, I’ve witnessed a cultural and operational transformation that genuinely supports The Mountaineers community to ‘Adventure with Purpose.’
+It has been an honor to give back as a Mountaineers Board member for the past three years, and I look forward to contributing to the continued growth of the organization as we lead, engage, and advocate together for the next three years.”

 Siana WongsianaWong_Web.jpg